 - The Devils Tower Trail is by far the most popular hiking trail in the park.
 The trail is a 1.7-mile loop that circumnavigates Devil’s Tower.
 There is also minimal elevation gain, at only about 160 feet, with the only steep section being on the way into the trail.
 The trail is completely paved, making it an easy walk for anyone that has about an hour on their hands.
 Along the way you’ll have great, close-up views of climbers, Devils Tower and get sweeping views of the surrounding landscape.
 The only downside of this trail is that it can get crowded.
 To get to the Devils Tower Trail, head to the visitor center and go across the parking area.

 - For a bit of a longer hike the Red Beds Trail is a good option.
-Th is 2.9-mile loop also circumnavigates Devils Tower, but from a greater distance.
+This 2.9-mile loop also circumnavigates Devils Tower, but from a greater distance.
+The elevation gain is about 440 feet.
 It also has great views of the Belle Forche River Valley, and good views of Devils Tower, though it’s not as up-close and personal as the Tower Trail.
 The trail is packed dirt, but it can be muddy if there have been recent rains.
 The Red Beds Trail begins from the visitor center parking area.
 Instead of heading directly toward the tower, head around the tower and follow the signs.

 - To stay away from the crowds, the Joyner Ridge Trail is a good option.
 This moderate hike is only 1.5-miles total and is a loop that only climbs about 225 feet in elevation.
 If you want to get the uphill over with quickly, then go counterclockwise.
 The steep hill happens at the halfway point.
 You get to see a lot of wildflowers and good views of Devils Tower.
 This trail is particularly good in the early morning-it’s very peaceful and almost a surreal experience.
 The Joyner Ridge Trail is reached by heading to the Joyner Ridge trail parking, which is reached by driving on West Road (on the north side of Devils Tower National Monument Road) for about 0.4 miles.